Polystyrene Sonication Tubes

 Improved shearing results using polystyrene tubes

-The EpiShear Multi-Sample Sonicator was used to shear chromatin from 3T3 cell samples in both polystyrene and polypropylene tubes.
+A multi-sample sonicator was used to shear chromatin from 3T3 cell samples in both polystyrene and polypropylene tubes.
 Because cup horn sonicators use an indirect shearing method that requires the sonic wave energy to pass through the water bath and the wall of the tube, use of polystyrene tubes enables more efficient shearing, with far less high-molecular weight material remaining over after sonication (Figure 2).
-Therefore, Active Motif highly recommends use of its Polystyrene Sonication Tubes with its EpiShear Multi-Sample Sonicator, as well as with other manufacturer's cup horn sonicators.
+Therefore, Active Motif highly recommends use of its Polystyrene Sonication Tubes when performing indirect sonication using cup horrn sonicators.